AxelTWC/cloudproject/README.md

 ## 3. Objectives

 The main objective of our project is to build a cloud-based content sharing and collaboration platform that allows users to upload, manage, and share their files easily in a private environment while maintaining full control over their data.
+In today's digital landscape, where data privacy and security have become paramount concerns for both individuals and organizations, there is an increasing demand for solutions that offer robust functionality without compromising user autonomy.
+Our platform addresses this critical need by providing a comprehensive solution that prioritizes user sovereignty over their digital assets.

 Our platform will be self-hosted on DigitalOcean, which gives users the freedom to manage their own storage, access policies, and system configuration.
+By leveraging DigitalOcean's reliable and scalable infrastructure, we ensure that users benefit from our great performance and availability while retaining complete administrative control.
+This self-hosted approach stands in stark contrast to traditional cloud storage services where users must entrust their sensitive data to third-party providers and accept predetermined terms of service.
+Instead, our solution empowers users to establish their own data governance frameworks, customize security protocols according to their specific requirements, and maintain transparency in how their information is stored and processed.

 Specifically, our project aims to (broken down into simple points):

 1. Enable secure file upload and storage
 2. Implement Version Control for Uploaded Files